saro2808/ML43D/README.md

 # ML43D
-Machine Learning for 3D Geometry (IN2392)
+Machine Learning for 3D Geometry (IN2392), 2025W, TUM